suyash5053/suyash5053/README.md

 - **Hello, I'm a senior student of BSC (H) CS.
 I love to work with startups and new companies to explore new technologies, learn and adapt**

-- 🌱 I’m currently learning **RestAPI, Stimulus, NextJS, Golang and other Development tools**
+- 🌱 I’m currently learning **Redis, TCP Servers, NextJS, OCaml, Rust and other Development tools**

 - 👯 I’m looking to collaborate on **Open Source, Web Development Projects**